Readiness, Required Trainings & Documentation

 Personal phone calls at the clinical site should be limited to emergency situations only and should be cleared with your CI.
 Please do not use personal cell phones or utilize clinic computers for personal use during working hours.
 Many sites have specific policies for electronics, and these policies must be followed.

-Student Evaluation of Clinical Experience
+Student Evaluation of Experience

 At the end of each full-time experience, learners are required to complete the APTA Physical Therapist Student Evaluation (PTSE) of their clinical instruction and the site.
 Feedback on the CI's teaching effectiveness and learning environment is reviewed by the DCE to ensure continuous quality improvement of clinical experiences.
 Other information about the site and how best to be prepared for success there is made available to future learners to review as they prepare for their preference lists.
 We encourage learners to provide constructive and respectful feedback to their CI and the clinic.